-Periodically, the Authority requests that a Systemwide Traffic Operation and Safety Study of the Turnpike be conducted to assess both current and future operating conditions of all interchanges, mainline sections, ramps, and toll plazas between Kittery and Augusta.
+In 2022, the Authority requested an updated Systemwide Traffic Operation and Safety Study of the Turnpike to assess both current and future operating conditions of all interchanges, mainline sections, ramps, and toll plazas between Kittery and Augusta.
 Typically, the Safety and Capacity Study is prepared every five years.

-Based on the data collected and results of the analyses performed for this study, a series of recommendations are presented.
-These recommendations include possible future improvements such as roadway or interchange ramp widening, addition of toll plaza capacity, and safety improvements.
-The recommendations are accompanied by an approximate timetable of when the improvements will become necessary and an estimate of the forecasted construction costs.
-This document is used by the Authority as a long-range planning tool.
-The most recent system-wide Traffic Operation and Safety Study was completed in 2015.
-Work on an updated study was started in 2022.
-A completed report is expected by the end of the year.
+The data collected and analyses performed resulted in a series of recommendations.
+These recommendations include potential future improvements such as roadway or interchange ramp widening, the addition of toll plaza capacity, and safety improvements.
+The recommendations in the report are accompanied by an approximate timetable of when the improvements will become necessary as well as an estimate of construction cost.
+The updated Safety and Capacity study serves as a key a long-range planning tool in the development of the Authority's capital improvement plan.